 After firmly placing the feet into the blocks, the sprinter will kneel down on the rear leg and place the hands just behind the starting line slightly wider than shoulder width apart.
 The fingers are held together, with the thumbs in, like a bridge.
 The hands should be placed with the thumbs under the shoulders ready to support the runner’s bodyweight.
 The sprinter should look down, with the back of the head and spine in a straight line.

 On the “set” command from the starter, the runner slowly rises up.
 The hips will rise slightly higher than the shoulders; the bodyweight is shifted forward over the shoulders.
 The arms are straightened with the hands supporting the runner’s weight.
 The feet maintain pressure on the blocks with the tip of the shoe still on the track.

 If you look at knee angles, the front knee is bent between 90 and 100 degrees.
 The rear knee has a bend of 120-135 degrees.
 The angle can depend on the strength level of the athlete; often younger athletes with a limited training base will have the hips rise up more during the set command.

 The back leg is driven forward at the sound of the gun as the front leg extends, pushing off the block pedal.
 The arms are aggressively extended, forward and back.
 If the rear leg is the right leg, the left arm is driven forward as the right arm is driven back.
 The head stays neutral on the start, looking down the track slightly.

-The body is thirsted forward and slightly upward at the start of the race.
+The body thrust forward and slightly upward at the start of the race.
 The start can develop with proper sprinting workouts for track and field athletes.

 Once the runner is out of the blocks the drive phase begins.